-1) The Executor.
 This is perhaps the best known role of the COO.
 While the CEO is out in the world building external relationships, the COO is focusing on the internal activities in the business which create enterprise value.
 Most effective COOs have a unique ability to get into the details and to bring focus and prioritization to tasks which most CEOs perceive as mundane, or below their interest level or pay grade.
-In fact, even if the CEO had the time to get involved in these areas, (s)he would either a. postpone; b. ignore; or c. participate minimally in these activities — with mediocre results expected.
+In fact, even if the CEO had the time to get involved in these areas, (s)he would either a.) postpone; b.) ignore; or c.) participate minimally in these activities — with mediocre results expected.

-3) The Mentor.
 In this situation, a COO is brought on to mentor a CEO/ CEO-in-training who needs additional skills to more productively assume that role.
 This could be the daughter or son of the founder who are part of an orderly succession plan at the family business.
 It could be done formally, with certain growth benchmarks on the part of the mentee, or informally through on the job coaching as needs arise.
 Additionally, the COO often mentors people on the leadership team, especially when those individuals are younger and less experienced.

-6) The Heir Apparent.
 Larger companies often use the COO role as a “parking spot” as part of a succession plan for the new CEO.
-In these cases, the COO will likely work on Special Projects or build up his / her skills in areas that are lacking, in order to be more well rounded when the succession is scheduled to take place.
+In these cases, the COO will likely work on Special Projects or build up his or her skills in areas that are lacking, in order to be more well rounded when the succession is scheduled to take place.
 The only times I see this in smaller businesses is when the CEO at a family business elevates a successor into this role in order to increase exposure to the new leader in advance of a business transition.

-In conclusion, it is clear the COO/ integrator contributes to the growth of a business in many different ways.
+It is clear the COO/ Integrator contributes to the growth of a business in many different ways.
 As we celebrate entrepreneurs who launch new businesses, let us remember the COOs who prioritize activities, manage complexity, and mentor and coach team members.
 Coming from diverse backgrounds, these COOs share a willingness to roll up their sleeves and do what it takes to power their companies to success.

 Many of the ideas in this article are also discussed in the great book Rocket Fuel by Gino Wickman of EOS Worldwide and Mark Winters.
 Rocket Fuel describes the Visionary (CEO) and Integrator (COO) relationship at small companies ($2m - $50m) in significant detail.